SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 <img src="img/CPL166_009.png" alt="exercise1" width="50%">
 <br><br>

 The text-editor for CDS files will open.
+If this doesn't happen automatically right-click the created file and select "Open-With" -> "Code Editor"
 Inside of the file we will define two entities, `world` and `country` and the relationship between those.
 The first entity 'world' will be defined in the text editor as follows: